-Address Ind/or (delete as appropriate) Name NRIC/Passport No. Address Is my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General Name Company to be held at Four Points by Sheraton Singapore, Riverview Jubilee Ballroc No. of Shares Proportion of No. of Shares % Shareholdings % Name NRIC/Passport No. Address s my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General N NRIC/Passport No. Address Is my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General N Address s my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General N s my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General N No. of Shares % s my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General N No. Resolutions relating to: Num of Vo Fo otes of Vote 1 Adoption of Directors' Statement and Audited Financial Statements for the ended 31 December 2018 year 2 Proposed first and final dividend 3 Re-election of Mr. Tan Wang Cheow as a Director 4 Approval of Directors' fees amounting to S\$415,200.00 4 Approval of Directors' fees amounting to \$\$415,200.00 5 Re-appointment of Ernst & Young LLP as Auditors 4 Approval of Directors' fees amounting to \$\$415,200.00 es'
+Name NRIC/Passport No. Address as my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General Management of the Manag Proportion of No. of Shares Shareholdings % Shareholdings % NAME NRIC/Passport No. Address as my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General Matter Company to be held at Four Points by Sheraton Singapore, Riverview Jubilee Ballroo No. of Shares Name NRIC/Passport No. Address as my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General Name Company to be held at Four Points by Sheraton Singapore, Riverview Jubilee Ballroo Singapore 169629 on Wednesday, 24 April 2019 at 3.00 p.m. and at any adjournment No. of Shares Address Is my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General M. Company to be held at Four Points by Sheraton Singapore, Riverview Jubilee Ballroo No. of Shares is my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General M Company to be held at Four Points by Sheraton Singapore, Riverview Jubilee Ballroo % is my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General M Company to be held at Four Points by Sheraton Singapore, Riverview Jubilee Ballroo Company to be held at Four Points by Sheraton Singapore, Riverview Jubilee Ballroo No. Resolutions relating to: of V Fo nber Numb otes of Vot or (1) Agains 1 Adoption of Directors' Statement and Audited Financial Statements for the ended 31 December 2018 year 2 Proposed first and final dividend 3 Re-election of Mr. Tan Wang Cheow as a Director 4 Approval of Directors' fees amounting to \$\$415,200.00 5 Re-appointment of Ernst & Young LLP as Auditors 6 Authority to issue shares 6 Authority to issue shares 7 Authority to issue shares under the Food Empire Holdings Limited Employed Share Option Scheme ("2002 Option Scheme") s'